NRCan/CanFlood/docs/source/table_of_contents/index.rst

 The Hazard Sampler tool generates the exposure dataset ('expos') from a set of hazard event rasters.
 Generally, these hazard event rasters represent the WSL results of some hazard model (e.g. HEC-RAS) at specific probabilities.
 The hazard sampler has two basic modes:

-  • **WSL**: Sample raster values at each asset (default).
-For line and polygon assets, this requires the user specify a sampling statistic.
+  • **Value Sampling**: Sample raster values at each asset; generally the default when you're interested in the depth at an asset.
+For line and polygon assets, this requires the user specify a sampling statistic (either globally or per-asset).
-  • **Inundation**: Calculate percent-inundation of each asset (for line and polygon geometry only).
+  • **Area-Threshold Sampling**: Calculate the percent-of each asset length or area above some threshold raster value; useful for calculating the percent of inundation of road segments or agricultural crop polygons.
 This requires a DTM layer and a ‘Depth Threshold’ be specified.

 .. _Figure5-1: